ThibaultBee/StreamPack/docs/Streamers.md

 The `Streamer` is a class that streams audio and video from a source to an endpoint.
 It is responsible for controlling the audio and video sources, encoders, and endpoint.

-StreamPack comes with a few streamers that are ready to use and can be customized.
-Also, it worth noting that you can create your own streamer by extending the `SingleStreamer` or `DualStreamer` class.

-## Coroutine or callback streamers

-There are 2 types of streamers:

-- Kotlin Coroutine based: streamer APIs use `suspend` functions and `Flow`
-- callback based: streamer APIs use callbacks.

-I recommend using the coroutine based streamer.
-But if you don't want to use coroutines, you can use the callback based streamer.
-The callback based streamer is a wrapper of the coroutine based streamer but it might miss some features.
-On your side, you can create your own callback based streamer by wrapping the coroutine based streamer.
+Multiple streamers are available depending on the number of independent outputs you want to
+have:

+- `SingleStreamer`: for a single output (live or record)
+- `DualStreamer`: for 2 independent outputs (live and record/record audio in file and video in another file)
+- for multiple outputs, you can use the `StreamerPipeline` class that allows to create a custom pipeline with multiple independent outputs.

 ## Single streamers

+The `SingleStreamer` is a `Streamer` that streams to a single output.
-The base streamer implementation is the `SingleStreamer`.
-It is `Streamer` with a single endpoint.
+The implementation is the `SingleStreamer`.
+Underneath, it is `StreamerPipeline` with a single `EncodingOutput`.
-Other single streamers inherit from `SingleStreamer`.

 The single streamers data flow is as follows:

 <!--
 @startuml
+rectangle SingleStreamer {
+rectangle StreamerPipeline {
-rectangle CameraSingleStreamer {
+rectangle EncodingOutput {
-[CameraSource] as VideoSource
-[MicrophoneSource] as AudioSource
+  port audio
+  port video
-[Encoder] as VideoEncoder
+  [Video encoder] as VideoEncoder
-[Encoder] as AudioEncoder
+  [Audio encoder] as AudioEncoder
   [Endpoint] as Endpoint

+  audio --> AudioEncoder
-VideoSource -r-> VideoEncoder
+video --> VideoEncoder
-AudioSource -r-> AudioEncoder
+AudioEncoder -r-> Endpoint
 VideoEncoder -r-> Endpoint
-AudioEncoder -r-> Endpoint
-AudioSource -d[hidden]-> VideoSource
-AudioEncoder -d[hidden]-> VideoEncoder
 }
+[Video source] as VideoSource
+[Audio source] as AudioSource

+VideoSource --> video
+AudioSource --> audio
 }
+}
 @enduml
 -->

 - `AudioOnlySingleStreamer`: A streamer that streams from an audio source (microphone by default).
-- `CameraSingleStreamer`/`CameraCallbackSingleStreamer`: A streamer that streams from a camera and microphone.
-It adds `startPreview`, `stopPreview` methods to the `Streamer` object as well as a camera settings.
+- `VideoOnlySingleStreamer`: A streamer that streams from a video source (microphone by default).
+- `CameraSingleStreamer`: A factory to create a streamer with a camera source.
-- `ScreenRecorderSingleStreamer`: A streamer that streams from the phone screen and microphone.
-It adds specific methods for screen recorder as a API to set activity result.
+- `ScreenRecorderSingleStreamer`: A factory to create a streamer with a media projection video source.
+You need to set activity result.

 By default the `Streamer` endpoint is the `DynamicEndpoint` which made the `Streamer` agnostic of the protocol.
 The `DynamicEndpoint` infers from the `MediaDescriptor` object passed to the `Streamer` by `open` or `startStream` methods.

+## Dual streamers

+The `DualStreamer` is a `Streamer` that streams to 2 independent outputs.
+The implementation is the `DualStreamer`.
+Underneath, it is `StreamerPipeline` with 2 `EncodingOutput`.

+## Streamer pipeline

+The `StreamerPipeline` offers a way to create a custom pipeline with multiple independent outputs.
+Add an `EncodingOutput` to the pipeline with `createOutput` method.

-### Limiting supported protocols
+## Limiting supported protocols

 By default, the `Streamer` supports all StreamPack supported output protocols thanks to the `DynamicEndpoint`.